-OMAHA, Neb.
-(KMTV) - It's not too far into the school, and already, local high school engineering teams have made their mark on an international stage, and put Nebraska on the map.
+It's not too far into the school year, and already, local high school engineering teams made their mark on an international stage while putting Nebraska on the map.

 Traveling more than 6,500 miles, with no home advantage, Douglas County West High School took the top title in a huge upset by unseating last year’s winners from China during the World Robotics Conference in Beijing.